jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-3/index.md

   </dd>
 </dl>

 Now we're talking!
 This is a graphically rich, engaging site, and the performance is pretty good!
+In fact, it's significantly faster than its 2019 site.
 But there's still room for improvement.

 ## Possible improvements

 - **3 second delay to content-render** caused by unnecessary inlining.
 Covered in detail below.
 - **10 second delay to main image** caused by a JavaScript responsive images implementation, [like we saw in part 2](/2021/f1-perf-part-2/#issue-delayed-primary-image).
 These should be [real responsive images](/2015/anatomy-of-responsive-images/).
 - **Additional 2 second delay to main image** caused by an extra connection.
-Why is this is problem is [covered in part 1](/2021/f1-perf-part-1/#avoid-blocking-resources-on-other-servers), but the solution here is just to move the images to the same server.
+This problem is [covered in part 1](/2021/f1-perf-part-1/#avoid-blocking-resources-on-other-servers), but the solution here is just to move the images to the same server as the page.
 - **Additional 2 second delay to main image** caused by poor optimisation.
 Covered in detail below.
 - **40 second delay to key image** caused by loading it with JavaScript.
 Covered in detail below.
 - **Additional 30 second delay to that image** caused by poor optimisation.
 Covered in detail below.